arup-group/speckleGSA/README.md

 - Update versions in AssemblyInfo.cs for both SpeckleGSA and SpeckleGSAUI projects to incremented version
 - Merge into master and push - (test if a build is triggered)
-- Trigger a build at https://gitlab.arup.com/speckle/SpeckleGSA/pipelines by clicking "Run Pipeline"
 - Check that the build artefacts can be downloaded

 ## About Speckle